-- Nuts, seeds and other healthy fats: Almonds, flaxseeds, chia seeds, walnuts, cashews, pistachios, peanut butter, avocados, olives, coconut.
+- Nuts, seeds, and other healthy fats: almonds, flaxseed, chia seeds, walnuts, cashews, pistachios, peanut butter, avocados, olives, coconut

 When incorporating animal products, choose the following when possible:

-Summary The Flexitarian Diet includes a variety of whole plant-based foods with an emphasis on plant over animal proteins.
-When including animal products, consider choosing free-range eggs, wild-caught fish and grass-fed meat and dairy.
+The Flexitarian Diet includes a variety of whole, plant-based foods with an emphasis on plant over animal proteins.
+When including animal products, consider choosing free-range eggs, wild-caught fish, and grass-fed meat and dairy when possible.

-The Flexitarian Diet not only encourages limiting meat and animal products but also limiting highly processed foods, refined grains and added sugar.
+The Flexitarian Diet encourages limiting not only meat and animal products but also highly processed foods, refined grains, and added sugar.